PDX Massage Therapy: Myofascial & Craniosacral Therapy

 Your healthy body is a miracle of dynamic balance, otherwise called homeostasis.
 Unfortunately, we don't always feel in balance - stress and overwork predominate while rest and relaxation are depreciated.
 Over time, stress takes its toll on your structure, your bodily systems and your ability to heal and repair.
 Many common afflictions, though often blamed on aging or genetics, are also a factor of environment and occur after a long time of neglect.
 Massage Therapy is a responsible, easy and direct investment in controlling your environment and promoting long-term health.• Learn more about effects of massage therapy on your body.

-Massage Therapy for Self-Development:
+Massage Therapy for Reconnecting with your Self:

 Computers and internet are devices of connectivity, and yet the more we use them, the less connected we become to ourselves.
 Massage Therapy as informed touch reconnects us to our 'body-selves'.
 Informed touch fosters neurological growth and we gain the opportunity to re-discover our body-selves we've learned to take for granted.• Learn more about development and proprioception.